 Investments classified within level 3 have significant unobservable inputs, as they are infrequently traded.
-Unlisted equities are classified within level 3.
+Unlisted equities and options are classified within level 3.

-The table below shows the assumptions used by management in assessing fair value of its investments in unlisted equities:
+The table below shows the assumptions used by management in assessing fair value of its investments in unlisted investments:

-Valuation technique Significant unobservable inputs Range (weighted average) Sensitivity to fair value AWI Ventures investee companies Director's valuation Last issue price & date of new equity, last traded price of equity, Capital structure, Directors' qualitative assessment of investee business model success N/A An issue of new equity, or trade in existing equity, at a higher or lower price may have significant effect on fair value
+Valuation technique Significant unobservable inputs Range (weighted average) Sensitivity to fair value AWI Ventures investee companies Director's valuation Last issue price & date of new equity, last traded price of equity, Capital structure, Directors' qualitative assessment of investee business model success N/A An issue of new equity, or trade in existing equity, at a higher or lower price may have significant effect on fair value Call option Director's valuation Last traded price of derivative N/A An issue of new equity, trade in existing equity, changes in interest rates, volatility, dividends at a higher or lower amount may have significant effect on fair value under option pricing models